Fun Black-throated Loon Facts For Kids | Kidadl

 How do they reproduce?

 The black-throated loon (Gavia arctica) attains sexual maturity at the age of two to three years.
 The Arctic loon is a monogamous bird.
 They only mate with one individual throughout their lives.
 It is only after the Arctic loon (Gavia arctica) migrates to its breeding range that it begins to breed.
-In the Northern Hemisphere, the Arctic loon (Gavia arctica) begins its breeding season in spring, whereas in the Southern Hemisphere, the breeding season begins in the month of May.
+In the Northern Hemisphere, the Arctic loon (Gavia arctica) begins its breeding season in spring, whereas in the Southern Hemisphere, the breeding season begins in May.
 After breeding, the couple builds a nest and the female Arctic loon lays one to three eggs.
 It takes 27 to 29 days to incubate these olive-brown, spotted eggs.

 What is their conservation status?